ezsystems/commerce-documentation/docs/guide/templating/twig_extension/st_tag_selector.md

 # st_tag selector

-Template operator `st_tag` creates a custom HTML attribute that enables quickly finding an HTML tag with this attribute.
+Template operator `st_tag` creates a custom HTML attribute that enables you to quickly find an HTML tag with this attribute.

 This is especially helpful for Behat testing, because `st_tag` provides consistent naming convention for page selectors.